phac-nml/irida/doc/user/user/project/index.md

 Search is always available in the text field directly above and to the right of the table.
 This search across the project's id, name, and organism.

-Example searching the projects table for `O157` results in 2 items.
+Example searching the projects' table for `O157` results in 2 items.

 ![Projects search by out](images/projects-search-outbreak.png)